wachirawitpituckwanich/tictactoe/README.md

 <h2>Algorithm</h2>

-In order to determine the winner, we must check that all symbols in any rows, columns, diagonal or counterdiagonal are identical.
+In order to determine the winner, we must check that all symbols in any of the rows, columns, diagonal or counterdiagonal are identical.

 firstly, we check the row by using for-loop with the condition when i is equal to width of the board, we iterate and add all element in the rows into an array and check the array using function allElementSame which will return the first element in the array if all elements in the array are identical.